 Every few months I pull out of the city and I go off the grid.
 I have a place to retreat to where nature abounds for miles, and there are no devices.
 The air is clean, and the company of wildlife is divine.

-On my last visit I took myself outside at around 7.30am.
-Here is my journal excerpt written as I experienced the morning.
+On my last visit, I took myself outside at around 7.30am.
+Here is my journal excerpt was written as I experienced the morning.

 This much I know about listening to bird sounds.
 It helps to improve your hearing, and also to help any decline in hearing.
 The reason for this is that bird calls are all different frequencies and the ear has to actively engage to hear those different frequencies.
 The more we listen to birds the more we activate the muscle of listening to varied sounds and frequencies.
 This is good for us.

 Listening to birds is also one of the most enjoyable things we can do.
 Birds are alive, and to be found everywhere.
 They are around our homes, in the streets, in cities and all over the world.
 Magic.

 Tell yourself before you go to sleep that you want to wake to the sounds of birds, and then when you start to wake just listen to them.
 You will become involved in distinct and earthy, natural sounds instead of car noises and trucks or barking dogs.